Fundamentals

 • Funding history

-Step 2: Capital Structure Analysis
+Step 2: How Is the Capital Structure Analyzed?

-Step 3: Valuation Methodology Selection
+Step 3: Which Valuation Methodology Is Selected?

 The appropriate model depends on the company's stage, funding history, and exit visibility.

-Step 4: Fair Market Value Determination
+Step 4: How Is Fair Market Value Determined?

-Step 5: Safe Harbor Protection
+Step 5: What Is Safe Harbor Protection?

 How Much Does a 409A Valuation Cost?

-Typical 409A Cost Ranges
+What Are Typical 409A Cost Ranges by Stage?

 • Early-stage startups: $1,000 – $3,000